The Ruins (film): Alternate ending

 In the unrated version, as Amy manages to drive away in the jeep, a close shot of her face is shown crawling with moving vines, indicating she too is infected.
 An extended version of this ending exists as a deleted scene.
-Following the previous scene, a caretaker is seen walking among the headstones in a cemetery sometimes later, whistling "Frère Jacques".
+Following the scene, a caretaker is seen walking among the headstones in a cemetery sometime later, whistling "Frère Jacques".
 When he hears the same tune coming from a grave, he goes forward to investigate and the camera follows, revealing the grave to be Amy's and several red flowers around the headstone.
 As the caretaker reaches for one, the music surges and the scene cuts to black.

 Director Carter Smith told an interviewer, "We shot a bunch of different stuff to see which one would work best with the finished film.
 There's a testing process you go through with a studio movie and as frustrating as it can be, it also really gives you a good sense of how an audience feels about an ending.
 Our final decision was informed by what audiences found the most satisfying after watching a really punishing film.
 I love the ending of the book, but if the movie had ended the same way, the audience would have wanted to kill themselves."